jrobinson57/MissionOptimizer/README.md

 [Software_Engineering_Poster.pdf](https://github.com/user-attachments/files/18271753/Software_Engineering_Poster.pdf)

-*For the client's security, the project will not be available to the public.
+*For the client's security, the project files will not be available to the public.